Questions? Call or text anytime 📞 818-446-9627

 • Difficulty caring for yourself and/or the baby because of your symptoms

 Many women with perinatal OCD who have obsessions about hurting their babies worry that they will act on these thoughts.
 Experts say that people with OCD are at very low risk of acting on their obsessions.
-The fact that you are disturbed by these thoughts are what distinguishes perinatal OCD from postpartum psychosis (more on that below).
+The fact that you are disturbed by these thoughts distinguishes perinatal OCD from postpartum psychosis.

 Post-Traumatic Stress Disorder

-Post-traumatic stress disorder (PTSD) can develop after a traumatic birth experience.
-A traumatic birth is one where a mother or baby’s life is threatened.
-It can also be a birth where a mother feels powerless or unsupported.
-Trauma is said to be ‘in the eye of the beholder.’
-So an experience that is traumatic to one person may not be to another.
-Examples of traumatic birth experiences include:
+Post-traumatic stress disorder (PTSD) can develop after a traumatic birth experience — one where a mother or baby's life is threatened, or where a mother feels powerless or unsupported.
+Trauma is said to be "in the eye of the beholder," so an experience that is traumatic to one person may not be to another.
+Examples of traumatic birth experiences include unplanned C-section, NICU stay, and severe complications for mother and baby.

 Symptoms of PTSD include: